Speakers I have coached

 Even shipbuilding needs storytelling

-Technology Development Manager Max van Someren brings engineering storytelling to Interferry 2019, an international shipping conference.
+Technology Development Manager Max van Someren brought engineering storytelling to Interferry 2019, an international shipping conference.

-“Rachael had a really well honed process for helping speaker’s engage their audience and get their message across.
-I learned a lot!
+“Rachael had a well honed process for helping speaker’s engage their audience and get their message across.
 My subject was technical but with Rachael’s help I was able to use various storytelling techniques to build a connection with the audience.
 I felt very prepared and confident on the day.
-We must have done something right because I received at least 3 times the interest in the product we were expecting!
-Thanks Rachael – I would certainly recommend you to others.
+We must have done something right because I received at least 3 times more interest in the product than we were expecting!

 Max van Someren, Technology Development Manager, Austal